Top 5 Components of a Commercial Greywater Irrigation System

 3. Storage

 Many options exist for storing greywater, from rain barrels to underground storage tanks.
 The size and type of storage tank you’ll need depends on how much greywater your facility produces and how you plan to use it.
 A common rule of thumb is that each person uses about 75 gallons of greywater daily.
 When used for flushing toilets, for example, a greywater system cistern can be quite small while still saving 100s of thousands of gallons a day because as soon as the water is made available from sinks and showers, it is just as quickly used to flush toilets.
 A storage tank that’s too small will fill up quickly and lead to overflows, while a tank that’s too large will be expensive offer a diminishing return on its size.
 Be sure also to consider future needs when working with your manufacturer and design partners to size a storage tank for your facility.
 When you schedule a free consultation, we can help you determine the best type of storage tank for your facility.
-We’ll also help you decide the size and quantity of storage tanks you’ll need to meet your greywater needs.
+We’ll also help you decide the size and quantity of storage tanks you’ll need to meet your greywater needs.4.
+Sanitation and Pumping

 Once the greywater is sanitized through an ultra-filtration membrane or other sanitizing technology, it is pumped to its designated use, such as irrigation nozzles, toilets, or in cooling towers.
-We must adequately size the pump to ensure that the greywater is delivered to its ultimate destination at the appropriate pressure and flow rate.
+We must adequately size the pump to ensure that the greywater is delivered to its ultimate destination at the appropriate pressure and flow rate.5.
+End Use for the water

 The last step is to put the greywater to use.
 It can be used for irrigation, flushing toilets, or cooling towers.

-• Irrigation:
+- Irrigation:

 Irrigation is one of the most common uses for greywater.
-It helps reduce water waste and provides clean water for plants.
+It helps reduce water waste and provides clean water for plants. - Toilet Flushing:

 Flushing toilets is another everyday use for greywater.
 It’s a great way to reduce water waste and save money on your water bill.
-A typically residential building can provide 125% of its toilet flushing demand with greywater.
+A typically residential building can provide 125% of its toilet flushing demand with greywater. - Cooling Towers:

 Cooling towers are a great way to use greywater.
 These systems use the cooling effect of evaporating water to supplement a building’s cooling.
 Cooling towers often use millions of gallons of water per year.